ravi9/ov-sm-wiki/macOS.md

 ## Troubleshooting

-* If you have Apple M1, please see the [community discussion page](https://github.com/openvinotoolkit/openvino_notebooks/discussions/10)
+* If you have Apple M1, please see the [community discussion page](https://github.com/openvinotoolkit/openvino_notebooks/discussions/10) about using Rosetta* 2

 * If you use Anaconda or Minoconda, see the [[Conda]] wiki page.